DP0205/PTT_UDP/README.md

 -Displays connection status

--Shows whether the user can speak or must wait
+-Shows whether the user can speak

 -Updates in real time based on server broadcasts

 ->Color-coded labels:

 🟢 Green – Mic access granted (Can Speak)

-🔴 Red – Mic denied (Cannot Speak)

 ⚫ Gray – Disconnected or error